osscameroon/osscameroon-blog/content/post/articles/how-to-build-an-oss-project.md

 - **Docker containers** are the recommended way to package your application.
 If you have a workflow that generates a Docker image, we can use our artifact management system to deploy your application on our servers.

-- **Traditional Apache or APM** deployment, we also provide GitHub Action workflows to deploy your applications on Apache and APM.
+- **Traditional Apache or PM2** deployment, we also provide GitHub Action workflows to deploy your applications on Apache and PM2.

 We are currently working on improving the automatic deployment of our solutions, and you can read [this architecture draft][11] for our artifact management system.
 It is already used to deploy **jobsika**, but we will share more about that in the future.